The Heart of the Matter

 All systems are go for the weft, which I believe I have mostly spun up.
 Hopefully, things are calm again so I can work on this.

-10 thoughts on “The Heart of the Matter
+10 responses to “The Heart of the Matter”

 I LOVE YOUR LOOM!
 Is it cherry wood?
 What make/model is it?
 I’ve been looking at the Mountain Loom line, but yours is a beauty.
 I’ve got all this handspun yarn, and no desire to knit with it.
 I think it’d be better suited to weaving, and I’ve been without a loom for over 20 years.